AbdassalamAhmad/Deploying-AWS-webapp-with-Terraform-GitHub-Actions/README.md

 ![Infrastructure](./assests/AWS-Three-Tier-Architecture.jpg)

 ## Project Description
-- Dockerize a Flask app (Monty Hall Game) and push it to AWS Elastic Container Registry.
+- Dockerize a Flask app (Monty Hall Game) and push it to AWS Elastic Container Registry (ECR).
-- Deploy AWS Infrastructure using terraform modules.
+- Deploy AWS Infrastructure using Terraform modules.
 - Provision EC2 Instances and pull latest Docker image and run it.
 - Finally: You will have a container running flask app on 2 EC2 Instances behind Application Load Balancer.